 One day, she might just turn off the highway to pursue her dream job of owning her own interior design business.

-Right now though, Amber has another challenge: she’s been nominated for the prestigious ServiceIQ Up & Coming Retailer Award in the 2017 Top Shop Retail Excellence Awards.
+Meanwhile, her latest triumph was being New Zealand Retail Professional Runner-up in the prestigious ServiceIQ Up & Coming Retailer Award at the 2017 Top Shop Retail Excellence Awards.

 Top gear plus.